The Theory of ramification: Ramification character

-A natural quest is to, at the very least, seek for various upper and lower bounds for the partial sums of the ramification character in a fixed modulus.
-That is, we seek estimates for sums of the form It is easy to check trivial upper and lower bounds for this sum have been established in Theorem \ref{sup} and Theorem \ref{inf}, by observing that We obtain the following weaker estimate for the partial sums of the ramification character as follows:
+A natural quest is to seek various upper and lower bounds for the partial sums of the ramification character in a fixed modulus.
+That is, we seek estimates for sums of the form